joric/keycaps/README.md

 Rendered .stl files are then processed with Blender's "Decimate" and "Edge Split" modifiers.
 Smoothing groups ("Auto Smooth") do not get exported so I had to use Edge Split geometry modifier.
-Texture UVs assigned from Blender, using ""Project from View" and "Project from View (Bounds)" for visible geometry.
+Texture UVs assigned from Blender, using "Project from View" and "Project from View (Bounds)" for the selected visible geometry.
 All modifer stacks should be collapsed for proper exporting.

 ## License